flemingpatel/Compilers-CST8152/README.md

     - platy_st.c

 ### Assignment 3: Symbol Table
+    I was tasked to create a Symbol table component in PLATYPUS compiler.
+The Symbol table component consists of two parts: (1) A Symbol Table Manager (STM) and (2) A Symbol Table Database (STDB).
+    The STM provides utilities (service functions) for manipulation of the STBD.
+The STDB is a repository for VID attributes.
+Each variable identifier is associated with one record in the database.
+    Five VID attributes will be defined in the symbol table: variable name, type, initial value, line number, and one reserved attribute.
+To capture this information scanner code was slightly modified.
+    When scanner identified a token and if it would be AVID or SVID then scanner stores in the symbol table only four of those attributes for that VID.

+### Implemented and compilation source files are:
+    - buffer.c
+    - buffer.h
+    - scanner.c
+    - table.h
+    - token.h
+    - stable.c
+    - stable.h
+    - platy_tt.c

 ### Assignment 4: Parser

     In Parser you will find PLATYPUS Language grammar transformed into Recursive Descent Predictive Parsing (LL grammar).